smat-dev/jinni/README.md

 # Jinni: Bring Your Project Into LLM Context

-Jinni is a tool designed to help Large Language Models (LLMs) efficiently understand the context of your software projects.
+Jinni is a tool designed to help Large Language Models efficiently understand the context of your projects.
 It provides a consolidated view of relevant project files, overcoming the limitations and inefficiencies of reading files one by one.

-Jinni achieves this through two main components: an MCP (Model Context Protocol) server for integration with AI tools and a command-line utility (CLI) for manual use.
+Jinni achieves this through two main components: an MCP (Model Context Protocol) server for integration with AI tools and a command-line utility (CLI) for manual use that copies project context to the clipboard ready to paste wherever you need it.

 ## Components